Rabbi Gotch Yudin

 Rabbi Mike Sohn

 Originally from Teaneck, NJ, Rabbi Sohn graduated from Frisch and after two years in Israel, he continued his learning at Yeshiva Madreigas HaAdam, graduated from Queens College with a degree in Economics and later, became a musmach of Rav Zalman Nechemia Goldberg z"l.
 He was the founding Director of Yeshiva Heichal Yisrael, a post-Israel learning program for college students in Queens, N.Y.
 After teaching at various schools in New York, he made aliyah with his family and became the Av Bayit at Yeshivat Reishit.
-After serving as Menahel at Ashreinu for the past 4 years, he is now the new Executive Director, overseeing the overall program and institutional advancement of the Yeshiva.
+After serving as Menahel at Ashreinu for 4 years, he is now the Executive Director, overseeing the overall program and institutional advancement of the Yeshiva.
 Rabbi Sohn spends his summers at Camp HASC, where he is the Director of Operations.

 Rabbi Jeff Wohlgelernter